scriptcs/scriptcs/README.md

 ## Credits
 * Special thanks to [@filip_woj](http://twitter.com/filip_woj) for being the inspiration behind this with his Roslyn Web API posts.
-* Thanks to the Roslyn team who helped point me in the right direction.
+* Thanks to the Roslyn team who helped pointing me in the right direction.

 ## Coordinators
 * Glenn Block ([@gblock](https://twitter.com/gblock))